pyca/cryptography/docs/hazmat/primitives/asymmetric/utils.rst

     ``Prehashed`` can be passed as the ``algorithm`` in :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey.sign`
+    or
+    :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.verify`
-    if the data to be signed has been hashed beforehand.
+    if the data to be signed or verified has been hashed beforehand.

     :param algorithm: An instance of
         :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`.